cdapio/cdap/docs/loom-docs/source/rest/clusters.rst

 It is also possible to get all action plans for a cluster for actions that have been performed or are being performed on a cluster.

+To get all the action plans for a cluster, make a GET HTTP request to URI:
 ::
  /clusters/{cluster-id}/plans